Romanian Black Sea Fleet during World War I: History and strength

 The Romanian Black Sea Fleet was founded in 1890.
-Its main warships amounted to one protected cruiser, Elisabeta, one armed brig, Mircea, and three Smeul-class torpedo boats.
+Its main warships amounted to one protected cruiser, Elisabeta, one armed brig, Mircea, and three Sborul-class torpedo boats.
 Other important vessels included the sea-going gunboat Grivița and the Romanian Navy's sole proper minelayer, Alexandru cel Bun.

 The Black Sea Fleet was neglected for a long-time by the Romanian Command.
 Its warships were all built between 1880 and 1888, while the Romanian Danube Flotilla was equipped with modern vessels built as late as 1908.
-The protected cruiser Elsiabeta was converted to an anti-aircraft cruiser after the start of the war, her four 120 mm main guns being landed and her four 75 mm secondary guns being modified for anti-aircraft fire.
+The protected cruiser Elisabeta was converted to an anti-aircraft cruiser after the start of the war, her four 120 mm main guns being landed and her four 75 mm secondary guns being modified for anti-aircraft fire.
 She was also armed with four machine guns and four 356 mm (12 inch) torpedo tubes.
 The composite brig Mircea was used as a training ship and as such she was only armed with four machine guns.
-The three Smeul-class torpedo boats were initially armed with two fixed, bow-mounted 14-inch torpedo tubes and two 37 mm (1-pounder) revolving guns.
+The three Sborul-class torpedo boats were initially armed with two fixed, bow-mounted 14-inch torpedo tubes and two 37 mm (1-pounder) revolving guns.
 However, during World War I, only Smeul retained her two 37 mm guns.
 The other two boats in the class, Sborul and Năluca, had their two 37 mm guns replaced by one machine gun during a 1907 refit.
 The gunboat Grivița was armed with two 57 mm (6-pounder) guns, two 37 mm guns and two machine guns.
 The minelayer Alexandru cel Bun was armed with two 37 mm guns and two machine guns, in addition to her load of mines.